 Casey Mank (team lead) is the co-founder of Bold Type, a certified women-owned training firm.
 She designs workshops, webinars, and coaching for professionals so that they can write more clearly and effectively at work.
 Casey joined the Board of the Center for Plain Language in May 2020.
 She teaches writing at Georgetown University’s School of Nursing and Health Studies and McDonough School of Busines.
 She has a master’s degree in English from Georgetown and a BA in English from Muhlenberg College.

 Grace Aldridge Foster (team lead) is the co-founder of Bold Type, a Washington, D.C.-based firm that provides writing training for professionals.
-She has worked with organizations including Biogen, the DC Public Education Fund, the U.S. Special Forces, and the Smithsonian Institution.
+She has worked with organizations including Capital One, Biogen, the Aspen Institute, the American Councils for International Education, and the U.S. Special Operations Command.
 Before, she led university writing centers and worked in editing.
 Grace teaches professional writing at Georgetown University’s School of Continuing Studies.
 Grace has a master’s degree in English and a certificate in the Engaged & Public Humanities from Georgetown University.

 Danielle Robbio has experience across communications, public relations, and health policy.
 As a communications manager at ZERO TO THREE, she creates communications that motivate and inspire action on issues that affect young children and families.
 Previously she led research to inform communications strategies for clients at an award-winning public relations agency and simplified complex health services research for non-expert audiences at AcademyHealth.
 Danielle graduated cum laude from Boston University with a bachelor’s degree in health science and a minor in Spanish.